celestiaorg/.github/CONTRIBUTING.md

 ## External Contributions

 All external contributions must reference an existing issue.
 If no issue exists for your proposed change, please create one and clearly explain why the change is important.
-Contributions that do not reference a meaningful issue, such as PRs focused solely on minor comment updates, typos, grammatical fixes, irrelevant tests updates etc, will be automatically closed.
+Contributions that do not reference a meaningful issue, such as PRs focused solely on minor comment updates, typos, grammatical fixes, irrelevant test updates etc, will be automatically closed.

 Unless you have a concrete and valuable issue to address, please refer to existing issues or those labeled as good first issue and consider contributing to them instead.